bjalloh910/Adventure-Game-CSC120-finalproject/cheatsheet.md

 # SPOILER ALERT

 If your game includes challenges that must be overcome to win, also list them below.
-The purpose of the game is to find the golden crown.
-The game is structured chronologically.
-The player first goes to the groves then the beach then the castle.
-They encounter several opponents that they must take a key from each opponnent.
-There is a total of three keys.

 GROVES LOCATION
 //left or right